tuura/fantasi/doc/README.md

   -v           --version              Show version of Fantasi
 ```

+We tested the FANTASI accelerator on an Altera and a Xilinx boards.
+To use the
-To use the FANTASI hardware accelerator, on the other hand, you will need the following:
+accelerator using the Altera tool-chain and hardware, you will need the following:

 * **An Altera FPGA board** - in our experiments, we used the Altera DE4
 board that embeds the Stratix IV FPGA (EP4SGX230KF40C2).
 However, any FPGA by